danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 ### Summary

-The tune-in of the parameters proved to be very successfull for the construction of the map.
+The tune-in of the parameters proved to be very successful for the construction of the map.

 We need to have a reliable Odometer measurement if we want an accurate mapping, as once we have an Odometer we can freely drive the robot around the lab and map the entire room with high precision.